bigfont/orchard-cms-modules-and-themes/README.md

 This is where [BigFont.ca]() develops modules and themes for Orchard.

-Here is a hack to package a theme, because packaging fails in this repositor's build.
+Here is a hack to package a theme, because packaging fails in this repository's build.

 1. Download Orchard CMS as a Zip: http://www.orchardproject.net/
 1. Expand the zip `Expand-Archive .\Orchard.Web.zip`
+1. Bump the version in the theme's Theme.txt file.
 1. Copy the theme you want to build into the downloaded Orchard site:
  * `copy -Recurse Bootstrap_3_1_1_KongwaHill ~\Downloads\Orchard.Web\Orchard\Themes\`
  * `copy -Recurse Bootstrap_3_1_1_Base ~\Downloads\Orchard.Web\Orchard\Themes\`